-Adela often tried to picture her mother, even now, after all these years.
+Adela often tried to picture her mother, even now.
 They seemed an unlikely couple, her parents, the big rough Pole with his heavy jaw and gruff manner and the little Spanish dancer – for she had surely been a dancer – with her olive skin and small feet.

 “Is there no photo, dad?” she asked, “a picture of me when I was a baby?
 Or a picture of my mother?”

 “But when you got married, dad – surely you had a photo taken ?”